Nekroze/drydock/docs/usage.rst

         http_port: 80

-The ``drydock.yaml`` configuration file consists of two main parts; cluster information and container specification.
+The yaml specification file consists of two main parts; cluster information and container specification.
 Together these define a *DryDock Specification* which gets constructed into a **Dockerfile** and accompanying configuration files along with a ``build.sh`` script that can be used to construct and run your new docker cluster!